MultiSafepay/docs/content/payment-methods/banks/maestro/activate-maestro.md

 * Maximum transaction amount
 * Yearly turnover by credit cards.

-When approved by our Risk Team, the Maestro will be enabled as payment method in your MultiSafepay Control.
+The abovementioned information will be sent to our Risk team who will assess whether you are eligibe for this payment method.